Easter basket ideas for babies to give your little sweetie the best Easter ever! UPDATED FOR 2023!

 or the developmental favorite- the Nuk Brush:

 And now baby’s first Eater is a hit!
 Hitting a milestone is so bittersweet- so cute and fun to celebrate but it means your little sweetheart is getting older (can you tell I am struggling with my last baby growing up?!).
-Before you know it you will be planning their birthday party.
+Before you know it you will be planning their 1st birthday party or ordering them a Fortnite Easter Basket!

 I hope these 9 Easter basket ideas for babies help make Easter extra special for you and your baby!